Citizen Kane: Plot

 Favored to win election as governor, Kane makes a campaign speech at Madison Square Garden.

 The affair between Kane and Susan Alexander (Dorothy Comingore) is exposed by his political opponent, Boss Jim W. Gettys (Ray Collins).

-In a mansion called Xanadu, part of a vast palatial estate in Florida, the elderly Charles Foster Kane is on his deathbed.
-Holding a snow globe, he utters his last word, "Rosebud", and dies.
-A newsreel obituary tells the life story of Kane, an enormously wealthy newspaper publisher and industry magnate.
-Kane's death becomes sensational news around the world, and the newsreel's producer tasks reporter Jerry Thompson with discovering the meaning of "Rosebud".
+On a vast palatial estate in Florida, elderly wealthy newspaper publisher and industry magnate Charles Foster Kane dies in his mansion, Xanadu, uttering his last word, "Rosebud".
+With Kane's death sensational news around the world, a newsreel producer tasks reporter Jerry Thompson with discovering the meaning of "Rosebud".
 Thompson sets out to interview Kane's friends and associates.
 He tries to approach Kane's second wife, Susan Alexander Kane, now an alcoholic nightclub owner, but she refuses to talk to him.
-Thompson goes to the private archive of the late banker Walter Parks Thatcher.
-Through Thatcher's written memoirs, Thompson learns about Kane's rise from a Colorado boarding house and the decline of his fortune.

-In 1871, gold was discovered through a mining deed belonging to Kane's mother, Mary Kane.
-She hired Thatcher to establish a trust that would provide for Kane's education and assume guardianship of him, protecting him from his brutal father.
-While the parents and Thatcher discussed arrangements inside the boarding house, the young Kane played happily with a sled in the snow outside.
-When his parents introduced him to Thatcher and told him he would live with him, the boy struck Thatcher with his sled and attempted to run away.
+Thompson goes to the private archive of the late banker Walter Parks Thatcher, where he learns of Kane's early years in a Colorado boarding house.
+When gold was discovered in 1871 through a mining deed belonging to Kane's mother, Mary Kane, she hired Thatcher to establish a trust that would provide for Kane's education and assume guardianship of him, protecting him from his brutal father.
+While the young Kane plays happily in the snow with his sled, his parents introduced him to Thatcher and told him he would live with him, prompting the boy to angrily strike Thatcher with his sled and attempt to run away.

-By the time Kane gained control of his trust at the age of 25, the mine's productivity and Thatcher's prudent investing had made Kane one of the richest men in the world.
-Kane took control of the New York Inquirer newspaper and embarked on a career of yellow journalism, publishing scandalous articles that attacked Thatcher's (and his own) business interests.
-Kane sold his newspaper empire to Thatcher after the 1929 stock market crash left him short of cash.

-Thompson interviews Kane's personal business manager, Mr. Bernstein.
-Bernstein recalls that Kane hired the best journalists available to build the Inquirers circulation.
-Kane rose to power by successfully manipulating public opinion regarding the Spanish–American War and marrying Emily Norton, the niece of the President of the United States.
+At age 25, Kane gained control of his trust and, through the mine's productivity and Thatcher's shrewd investing, becomes one of the richest men in the world.
+Kane bought the New York Inquirer newspaper and embarked on a career of yellow journalism, publishing scandalous articles that attacked Thatcher's (and his own) business interests.
+Thompson interviews Kane's personal business manager, Mr. Bernstein, who recalls that Kane hired the best journalists available to build the Inquirers circulation.
+Kane rose to power by successfully manipulating public opinion regarding the Spanish–American War and marrying Emily Norton, the niece of the President of the United States, before eventually selling the newspaper to Thatcher in the aftermath of the 1929 stock market crash.